 A few weeks ago, I suddenly found myself on a rather spontaneous trip to the Catalan capital of Barcelona.
-Truth be told, I had felt a bit down ever since a horrendous food poisoning in Morocco forced me to cancel my Central American journey, and as I gradually got better I realized that I was in desperate need of some new adventures.
-In the attempt of cheering me up, Julia suggested that we could meet up with Clare in her hometown, Barcelona.
-Why not combine a holiday with a reunion?
+Truth be told, I had felt a bit down ever since a horrendous food poisoning in Morocco forced me to cancel my Central American journey, and as I gradually started to get better (in other words – I could eat again) I was in desperate need of some new and amazing adventures.
+Luckily, I have some rather amazing friends, and in the attempt of cheering me up, Julia suggested that we could meet up with Clare in her hometown, Barcelona.
+Why not combine a weekend trip to Barcelona with a much needed reunion?

-I was embarrassingly easy to convince, and only a few days later we landed in Catalonia, ready for a few relaxing days of sangria, tapas and wonderful adventures.
+As you might imagine, I was embarrasingly easy to convince, and only a few days later we landed in Catalonia – more than ready for a few relaxing days of sangria, tapas and wonderful adventures.

 Considering the name of this blog, I don’t think I will surprise anyone by revealing that one of our top priorities while visiting Spain was to experience a proper Cava tasting.
-Luckily, Clare worked her magic, and she quickly booked us in at a tasting session at the Freixenet distillery.
+Luckily for us, Clare worked her magic, and she quickly booked us in on a cava tasting session at the Freixenet distillery.

-The Freixenet distillery is located only a 50 minutes train journey away from Barcelona, and the distillery itself is cleverly situated only a few meters outside the local train station.
-You don’t even need a GPS or a map.
-You simply cannot miss it.
+However, we were keen on doing at least one day trip from Barcelona, and the cava tasting gave us the perfect opportunity.
+The Freixenet distillery is only a 50 minutes train journey west of Barcelona, in a wee village known as Sant Sadurni d’Anoia.
+The building itself is cleverly situated only a few metres outside of the local train station.
+You don’t need a car, GPS or a map – it’s so close that it’s basically impossible to miss it.

-Inside the distillery, we were met buy a guide who enthusiastically led us through a century of Freixenet history.
-While leading our group further down into dark cellars and hidden rooms, we all went quiet and the dark hallways were suddenly filled to the brim with anticipation.
-Would our guide reveal the many secrets of the Freixenet Cava?
+We were met by a guide who enthusiastically led us through a century of Freixenet history.
+And then our grand tour started, through the production rooms and the wine cellars.
+While leading our group further down into dark cellars and hidden rooms, we all went quiet as the air got colder.

+The highlight of our tour were obviously the cava tasting itself.
 Armed with a rather generous glass of Freixenet Cava Real, we were all instructed on the notes that constituted the rather sweet drink.
-While I do prefer my cava a wee bit dryer, it was still highly enjoyable.
+While I honestly do prefer my cava a wee bit dryer, it was still highly enjoyable.

 I honestly don’t think there’s anything that’s better than Cava for lunch.